 Many times, you will see them trying to keep balance in such situations by using their dorsal fins which could keep them normal, maybe for some time.

-Many bony fish has gas bladder which they use to lift themselves, and so do Seahorses too.
+Much bony fish has gas bladder which they use to lift themselves, and so do Seahorses too.